Lough Corrib 471

 471m of water separates the communities to east and west of Lough Corrib – it takes 5 minutes by boat or 50 minutes by car to connect these communities.

-The aim of this Arts Council of Ireland founded project is to connect young people on both sides of the lake through a series of architectural workshops collaborating to design and build installations cultivating a deeper connection to the water, built heritage and piers of Lough Corrib.
+This project, led by Helena McElmeel Architects, and funded by Art Council’s Architecture Project Award Fund 2024, brings together the young people of Claran and Clydagh on the east side of Lough Corrib, and Collinamuck and Rosscahill schools on the western shore of the lake.
 The project is an exploration and deeper understanding of the rich architectural and built heritage and communities to the East and West sides of Lough Corrib in Co.
 Galway.
 The local built heritage is diverse ranging from monastic structures, abandoned villages/former clachans, piers – the former hub and key infrastructure of these communities on the lake.

 Photography by Anita Murphy